FishboneChiang/SDPJSolver.jl/README.md

 ```julia
 setprecision(prec, base = 10)
 ```
-The default value of the global variable `T` is set to `BigFloat`, which supports arbitrary precision arithmetic.
+The default value of the global variable `T` is `BigFloat`, which supports arbitrary precision arithmetic.

 If accuracy is not a concern, the user can manually set `T` to other arithmetic types for improved performance, `T = Float64` for example.